tylerelyt/test_bed/README.md

 ### Preloaded Dataset (Read-Only)

-The system comes with 100 preloaded Chinese Wikipedia documents as core dataset:
+If `data/preloaded_documents.json` exists, the system loads these Chinese Wikipedia documents as a read-only core dataset:
-- **Immutable**: Preloaded documents are core; deleting or editing them via the UI is not supported in this version
+- **Immutable**: Preloaded documents are read-only in the UI
-- **Auto-loading**: Automatically loads `data/preloaded_documents.json` at startup
+- **Auto-loading**: Automatically loads `data/preloaded_documents.json` at startup (if present)
-- **User Documents**: Importing new documents via the UI is not supported in this version (offline builds are possible via `offline_index` or the tooling)
+- **User Documents**: Importing/editing via the UI is not supported in this version
-- **Data Source**: From Hugging Face `fjcanyue/wikipedia-zh-cn` dataset
+- **Data Source**: Typically generated from Hugging Face `fjcanyue/wikipedia-zh-cn` via tooling

-The preloaded documents provide rich foundational data covering mathematics, philosophy, literature, history, computer science, and other domains.
+Note: If no preloaded file is present, the system will still start but the text index may be empty until data is provided offline.

 ### Start the System